vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-3-2-Demeter.md

 <li><a href="http://github.com/kasenvr/Iamus/commit/4654f30bb6af0cb89ac0a4c7fcf9f640576876f3">view &bull;</a> Return more useful error message when finding a domain name contains non-allowed characters.
 Some non-functional formatting and code cleanup.</li>
 <li><a href="http://github.com/kasenvr/Iamus/commit/729cdd156c95d514751a7663bafd6b584c725d49">view &bull;</a> Fix line endings to Linux style</li>
 <li><a href="http://github.com/kasenvr/Iamus/commit/0511c01854bebf75a46a7ad79dbf243f194aa06d">view &bull;</a> Modify Entity field value validation to return reason for any validation failure.
 Rather than just returning 'false', the validator returns a structure with an optional reason for the validation failure.
 Modify the callers of Entity field setting to return error.
 Closes #48 Fix AccountEntity.Availability and AccountEntity.Roles to validate values correctly.</li>
 <li><a href="http://github.com/kasenvr/Iamus/commit/8dca92378f89629819e544ff3d73351756902b2e">view &bull;</a> Tone down the AccountEntity.email format validation to require one AT sign.
-An RFC complient email address can be very complex so rely on later email verification handshake to really checkout that email is a good format.
+An RFC compliant email address can be very complex so rely on later email verification handshake to really checkout that email is a good format.
 Closes #63</li>
 <li><a href="http://github.com/kasenvr/Iamus/commit/3d6f7679ea605c288f537ddf8fffd011d9795922">view &bull;</a> Bump version to 2.3.2</li>
 </ul>